Introducing Your Child to Your Workplace

-It's a good idea to let your child actually see what goes on when you’re working or volunteering.
-It widens their world by exposing them to everydaysituations and structures outside family life.
-If you can arrange it, it's worth taking your curious kid on a visit to the office, store or shop.
+It's a good idea to have children actually see what goes on when their parents are working or volunteering.
+It widens their world by exposing them to everyday situations and structures outside family life.
+And it gives them a greater sense of security to be able to visualize what a parent is doing when not at home.
+So, if you can arrange it, it's worth taking your curious kid on a visit to the office, store, or shop.

-Here are eight suggestions that will help make that visit good for your child and manageable for you and your colleagues.
+Here are eight suggestions that will help make that visit successful for your child and manageable for you and your colleagues.

-- Make sure your child is dressed appropriately.
-Let him try out what you do, if it's possible: sign on to the computer system, make a copy of a schedule, ask a customer if she needs help, offer a serving of potatoes – whatever doesn't compromise you, your child or the work.
+Make sure your child is dressed appropriately; that's part of the learning.
+Let him try out what you do, if it's possible: sign on to the computer system, make a copy of a schedule, ask a customer if she needs help, offer a serving of potatoes – whatever doesn't compromise you, your child, or the work.